moki9/MacOS-Disk-Creator/README.md

 This is a Automator app bundle containing another app created with Platypus 5.1

-Containing also Clover EFI Bootloader revision Clover v2.3k r3696
+Containing also Clover EFI Bootloader revision Clover v2.3k r3728 (CloverESPOSXImage.pkg)

-The OS Installer Packages is create inside the app by the command pkgbuild;
+The OS Installer Packages is create inside the app by the command pkgbuild.
-same thing for the Clover Packages.

 This program will Create a MacOS DMG image.